 \subsection{Axiomatic properties}

-Following \cite{ML}, we can check whether the $\alpha$-$z$-RRE satisfies the six quantum R\'enyi axioms, as does the $\alpha$-RRE and $\alpha$-QRD.
-These are quantum generalizations of axioms that were put forward by R\'enyi in \cite{renyiaxioms} as natural requirements that any classical divergence\footnote{A quantum divergence is a functional which maps a pair of positive semidefinite operators $\rho, \sigma$, with $\supp \rho \subseteq \supp \sigma$ onto $\R$.
-Its classical counterpart is obtained by replacing the operators by probability distributions.} should satisfy.
+Following \cite{ML}, we can check whether the $\alpha$-$z$-RRE satisfies the six quantum R\'enyi axioms, as do the $\alpha$-RRE and $\alpha$-QRD.
+These are quantum generalizations of axioms that were put forward by R\'enyi in \cite{renyiaxioms} as natural requirements that any classical divergence should satisfy.
+A quantum divergence is a functional which maps a pair of positive semidefinite operators $\rho, \sigma$, with $\supp \rho \subseteq \supp \sigma$ onto $\R$.
+Its classical counterpart is obtained by replacing the operators by probability distributions.

-Within this context we need to slightly redefine the $\alpha$-$z$-RRE for non-normalized states $\rho$: $\forall \rho,\sigma\in \cP(\cH)$ with $\supp\rho\subseteq\supp\sigma$, \be D_{\alpha,z}(\rho||\sigma) := \frac{1}{\alpha-1} \log \frac{f_{\alpha,z}(\rho || \sigma)}{\trace \rho}. \ee
+Within this context we need to slightly redefine the $\alpha$-$z$-RRE for non-normalized states $\rho$: $\forall \rho,\sigma\in \cP(\cH)$ with $\supp\rho\subseteq\supp\sigma$, \be D_{\alpha,z}(\rho||\sigma) := \frac{1}{\alpha-1} \log \frac{f_{\alpha,z}(\rho,\sigma)}{\trace \rho}. \ee

 \begin{enumerate} \item[(I)] \textbf{Continuity:} For $\rho\neq0$ and $\supp\rho\subseteq\supp\sigma$, $D_{\alpha,z}(\rho||\sigma)$ is continuous in $\rho,\sigma\ge0$ throughout the parameter space except for $\alpha\le 0$.
 At $\alpha=0$, the $\alpha$-RRE is dependent on the rank of $\rho$ and is therefore not continuous.
 This was actually the reason why R\'enyi included the continuity axiom: to exclude the cases $\alpha\le0$, where the relative entropy functional was not deemed a reasonable measure of information (\cite{renyiaxioms}, p.\ 558) due to its discontinuity.